JustinDPerkins/C1-WS-LOG4SHELL/README.md

 # Cloud One - Workload Security Log4Shell
 This repo contains a quick deployment template to showcase CVE-2021-44228 LOG4SHELL exploit and Workload Security Intrusion Prevention

+### Note on CFT deployment in AWS regions
+- I only added AMI Id's for US-EAST-1, US-EAST-2, US-WEST-1, US-WEST-2, CA-CENTRAL-1, SA-EAST-1, EU-WEST-1.

 ## Deploy CloudFormation Template

 Parameters to Define: